jamumford/ECHR_Article6_ADM_Ascribe/README.md

     - Each JSON file aggregates data from multiple cases and presents them as key-value pairs.
     - Example File (compiling annotations across all annotators for no-violation cases): `Overall_non_stats.json`.

+3. **Annotation Analysis Scripts**:
+    - Location: working directory
+    - Contains three python scripts for analysis: s4 indicates annotator agreement; s5 indicates annotator productivity; s6 indicates distribution of ascription to the legal knowledge model (ADM).

+4. **H-BERT Training and Testing Scripts**:
+    - Location: working directory
+    - Contains three python scripts for execution: s7 normalises the json annotations outputs; s8 allows learning weights to be propagated through the ADM legal knowledge model; s9 trains and tests the full H-BERT pipeline on an Article 6 corpus (please contact for corpus files).
+    - Requires util.py script and art6_angelic_design.csv file (which contains the ADM - legal knowledge model) for execution.
+Both of which must be placed in the working directory.
+    - Requires a relevant Article 6 corpus to be saved to location `datasets/roberta-base_data/'.
+For further details please contact.

 ### Data Format

 - Each JSON object in the file represents a single case.